Oral Cancer Foundation: Oral cancer screening

 Since its creation the foundation has focused numerous campaigns on the various aspects of screening.
-From large free public screening events like those held in cooperation with USC, Walmart, and Proctor and Gamble, to small screenings at local events, to partnerships with hundreds of dental offices across the country in April Oral Cancer Awareness Month each year to do free screenings for the public, screening has been a constant in OCF activities.
+From large free public screening events like those held in cooperation with USC, Walmart, and Procter & Gamble, to small screenings at local events, to partnerships with hundreds of dental offices across the country in April Oral Cancer Awareness Month each year to do free screenings for the public, screening has been a constant in OCF activities.
 Founder Brian Hill has spoken publicly since the creation of The Oral Cancer Foundation about the need for more accurate and effective oral cancer tests and screening.
 In 2015, OCF launched an initiative to get the public to self-screen between dental appointments and self-refer to dental doctors if anything abnormal was discovered.
 The Check Your Mouth program was launched, with its own dedicated website (www.checkyourmouth.org) to teach people to do this easily and properly.